djefrey/ColorwheelDocs/src/content/docs/WhatIs/devtools.md

     order: 3
 ---

 Colorwheel Dev Tools is a mod designed for shaderpack developers, providing them with blocks to test the compatibility of their shaderpack with Flywheel.
-It is also a way for me to mess a bit with Flywheel itself.
+That said, it also allows me to experiment a bit with Flywheel itself.

-:::note
+:::danger
 This mod is not intended for regular gamplay, it solely exists for development purposes.
 :::